-- (b) For every protected tree removed that also meets the Significant Tree definition, but is not a Landmark or Legacy Tree, the total DBH of the replacement trees shall, when added together equal 1.5 times the total DBH of the Significant Tree that has been removed. - (c) For every protected tree removed that also meets the Landmark Tree definition, but is not a Legacy Tree the total DBH of the replacement trees shall, when added together, equal 2 times the total DBH of the Landmark Tree that has been removed. - (d) For every protected tree removed that also meets the Legacy Tree definition, the total DBH of the replacement trees shall, when added together, equal 3 times the total DBH of the Legacy Tree that has been removed. - (3) (3) A replacement tree shall be considered a Significant Tree regardless of trunk diameter, health or condition, unless the replacement tree meets the definition of Landmark or Legacy Tree. required to survive for a minimum of eighteen (18) months from the date it is planted.
-The Tree Permit holder person planting the tree shall provide documentation as to the date of planting and file the same with the tree warden within fifteen (15) days of the planting of said replacement tree.
-Documentation shall be provided by a Certified Arborist on form(s) provided by the Tree Warden that the trees are in place. - (4) No replacement tree shall be removed without a Tree Permit.
-The Tree Permit applicant will be required to meet the replacement requirements of a Significant Tree, Landmark Tree or Legacy Tree, as applicable, any time a replacement tree is to be removed. - (54) A replacement tree shall be planted on the same lot from which the tree was removed.- (Ord.
+- 3) For every protected tree removed that also meets the Landmark Tree definition, but is not a Legacy Tree the total DBH of the replacement trees shall, when added together, equal 2 times the total DBH of the Landmark tree that has been removed. - 4) For every protected tree removed that also meets the Legacy Tree definition, the total DBH of the replacement trees shall, when added together, equal 3 times the total DBH of the Legacy tree that has been removed.
+A replacement tree shall be of the same or similar species or such other species as deemed advisable by the tree warden in accordance with the Tree Manual and shall have the same or equivalent size as measured in DBH inches as that of the protected tree that has been removed. - (a)(c) Replacement tree(s) shall be of the same or similar species or such other species as deemed advisable by the tree warden.
+Trees planted as hedges, or bush/shrub forms shall not count as replacement trees unless otherwise permitted by the Tree Warden.
+In the event that a tree of the same or equivalent size as measured in DBH inches cannot be planted, then multiple smaller replacement trees may be planted provided that, wherever practicable, as determined by the tree warden, the total DBH of the replacement trees shall, when added together, equal the total DBH of the protected tree that has been removed.
+The tree warden may specify that replacement trees be of a minimum caliper when consistent with current accepted practice as stated in the Tree Manual. - (d) A replacement tree shall be considered a Significant Trees regardless of trunk diameter, health or condition.
+Required to survive for a minimum of eighteen (18) months from the date it is planted.
+The person planting the tree Tree Permit holder shall provide documentation as to the date of planting and file the same with the tree warden within fifteen (15) days of the planting of said replacement tree.
+Documentation shall be provided by a Certified Arborist on form(s) provided by the Tree Warden that the trees are in place. - (b)(e) No replacement tree shall be removed without a Tree Permit.
+Tree Permit applicant will be required to meet the replacement requirements of a Significant Tree any time a replacement tree is to be removed. - (f)A replacement tree shall be planted on the same lot from which the tree was removed..
+(Ord.
 No. V-275, 12-6-99; Rev. Ord.
 2007, § 20-35, Ord.
-No. A-38, 05-05-14) - (c) Cemetery Exemption: This Section 21-85 shall not apply to Protected Trees that are removed in a cemetery if the following criteria are met: - (1) The cemetery is accredited as a Level II, Level III, or Level IV Arboretum by the Arbnet Arboretum Accreditation Program; - (2) The cemetery submits a report annually that lists the current inventory of trees on the property; lists the number of species of removed and newly planted trees in that time period.
-The report shall describe means to maintain the newly planted trees; - (3) The report is submitted to the Tree Warden for review; and - (4) The cemetery employs a Certified Arborist on its staff.
+No. A-38, 05-05-14)